fireflyambience8-dev/Crossing-Lines-Touching-Hearts/README.md

                     </div>

                     <div class="panel">
-                        <h3 class="panel-header">🏛️ The House of Friendship</h3>
+                        <h3 class="panel-header">🏛️ Curating Inclusive Venues</h3>
                         <div class="barrier-icon">🏡</div>
                         <p class="panel-content">
-                            Venues like The House of Friendship create <span class="highlight">spaces of belonging</span> where connections form through shared passion rather than status.
+                            Using <span class="highlight">creativity as a resource</span>, we can imagine and build venues that curate inclusivity and cross-cultural connections—spaces where belonging emerges from shared passion and authentic connection rather than status or conformity.
                         </p>
                     </div>